 Insider Tip: Stay at one of the walk-in campsites at the Cottonwood Campground in the South Unit for an incredible Little Missouri River view and have a little privacy from the other campers.

 Centered on Denali, the tallest mountain in North America, Denali National Park is serviced by a single road.
 Private vehicles can only drive the first 15 miles of this road.
 Visitors that wish to go further into the park can take a shuttle bus (only available in summer).

 If you’re looking for a true North American wilderness back country camping adventure, Denali is hard to beat.
 The park is carefully controlled so that each camping party has a large segment of the park all to themselves.
 What could be better than private bear, wolf, and caribou sightings in the Alaskan wilderness?

 Even though the park is open year round, the main season for visitors is May 20th through the second or third week in September.

 Denali and other peaks of the Alaska Range are covered with glaciers, tundra, and spruce forest.
 Wildlife includes grizzly bears, Dall sheep, caribou, moose, lynx, porcupine, wolverine, arctic fox, and gray wolves.

 Insider tip: the Road Lottery gives winners the opportunity to drive the road during one day in September.
 Read more about the lottery here.

 Best time to visit Denali National Park, Alaska

 Summer is definitely the best time to visit Denali National Park and see wildlife as the weather is most pleasant, but each season has its own unique beauty and wildlife rhythms.
 Winter adventurers can still hike and camp in the back country during winter months.

-Which national park is your favorite to watch wildlife in the U.S. Let us know in the comments!
+Which national park in the United States is your favorite to watch wildlife Let us know in the comments!